kda9036/RIT-iSchool-webapp-react/README.md

 React, Node.js, JavaScript, CSS, Material UI, React Bootstrap

-See additional Readme for more information about the project and components used.
+See additional Readme file in the root directory for more information about the project and components used.